csharpd/reactweather/README.md

 14. Rack up locally by running `npm run start` in the command line.
 You should see **Hello Friend** at `http://localhost:8080/` 💥

+15. Once you have done Routes - `npm install react-router`